-- NSE Clearing becomes the counterparty for all trades cleared through its clearing members in futures and options segment, clearing members are responsible to NSE Clearing for the obligations arising from their own trades, their clients' trades and the trades of trading members for whom they provide a clearing service. - Future contracts are subject to two types of settlements; daily mark to market settlement and final settlement of futures contracts which are cash settled takes place before start of market hours on the next day (T+o).
-Final settlement of futures contracts which are settled by delivery takes place on Expiry+2 days. - Settlement of options contracts include premium settlement and the final exercise settlements of options contracts which are cash settled before start of market hours on the next day.
-Final exercise settlements of options contracts which are settled by delivery take place on Expiry+2 days.
+NSE Clearing becomes the counterparty for all trades cleared through its clearing members in futures and options segment, clearing members are responsible to NSE Clearing for the obligations arising from their own trades, their clients' trades and the trades of trading members for whom they provide a clearing service.

+- Future contracts are subject to two types of settlements; daily mark to market settlement and final settlement of futures contracts which are cash settled takes place before start of market hours on the next day (T+0).
+Final settlement of futures contracts which are settled by delivery takes place on Expiry+1 days. - Settlement of options contracts include premium settlement and the final exercise settlements of options contracts which are cash settled before start of market hours on the next day.
+Final exercise settlements of options contracts which are settled by delivery take place on Expiry+1 days. - The obligations arising on settlement on futures and options to be settled by delivery are netted with the obligations in Cash market segment to arrive at the final netted deliveries/funds obligations for the purpose of settlement in Cash market segment.